Processing Your Payment

 Warren's Lobster House includes a riverfront dining area and lounge, and can seat up to 350 patrons.

-In a social media post last August, the Cunninghams explained that "should the prospective buyer decide to not move forward [the deal] is still our intention to list the property for sale because ultimately it is no longer sustainable to operate and maintain a building located on a pier over the water."
+In an August 2023 social media post, the Cunninghams explained that "should the prospective buyer decide to not move forward [the deal] is still our intention to list the property for sale because ultimately it is no longer sustainable to operate and maintain a building located on a pier over the water."

 The property was recently listed for sale at $4.9 million, then $3.9 million, before ultimately being taken off the market.